VictorW96/KP-seminar-paper-Fsharp/README.md

 "Hello World" |> print
 ```

 Will print `"Hello World".
 This pipe operator takes the output of the left function and uses it as an argument for the right function.
-This is usefull when building more complex functions out of simpler ones.
+This is useful when building more complex functions out of simpler ones.

 #### Types

 The type system in F# let us define data structures that have some sort of attributes.
 Together with functions you can encapsulate and polymorph your data without classes.
-For example the discriminate union type lets you easily define a class hierachy.
+For example the discriminate union type lets you easily define a class hierarchy.

 ```Fsharp
 type Shape =